Top 20 Women (2016)

 Angela was a club and high school volleyball standout in Utah.
 She went to New Mexico State University where she led her team to the NCAA tournament and received several honors including 2002 Conference Player of the Year.
-Angela is currently taking care of her 3 children while living in the Provo area.
-2008 beach accomplishments include: 5th place at Santa Barbara EVP Tournament, 5th place Steamboat Springs Tournament, 9th place Motherlode Volleyball Tournament in Aspen, Colorado.
+Angela won the Motherlode tournament with Traci Walsh in 2013 and the Steamboat Springs tournament in 2012.
+She placed 1st or 2nd in every tournament in Utah in 2013.
+Angela is currently teaching Zumba while taking care of her 4 children while living in the Lindon area.
+She loves to dance and is an accomplished Ballerina.

 University of Washington

 Egan is one of the biggest blocks in the women's game.
 She was born and raised in Seattle, Washington.
 After college she moved to Salt Lake City for her job at 3form, where she is a designer.
 Egan started playing outdoor 2 1/2 years ago and quickly became one of Utah's elite.
 "I never expected to be playing and enjoying volleyball this much after college let alone beach volleyball in utah!
 I looove it!"